Skip to Main Content

 Data Security & Records Retention

-CSU Information Security Policy and Standards, and EO-1031 Records Retention Policy require that Sacramento State delegates administrative authority and responsibility to appropriate campus administrators charged with granting access and ensuring appropriate controls are in place to protect campus information assets, including:
+CSU Information Security Policy and Standards and EO-1031 Records Retention Policy requires that Sacramento State delegates administrative authority and responsibility to appropriate campus administrators charged with granting access and ensuring appropriate controls are in place to protect campus information assets.

 Data Security & Records Retention Program data ownership table

-Cabinet members provide executive level guidance to the program, and will:
+Purpose: To provide executive level guidance to the program, and:

 • Review deliverables from the Records Management Working Group and Data Owners Group, make decisions, and communicate decisions to the groups and campus.